multi-os-engine/multi-os-engine/moe/tools/moe.sdk.publisher/README.md

 This requires debug builds of the frameworks, for more information on how to create them, [visit here](https://github.com/multi-os-engine/moe-core).

+### Limit the Build

+By default the SDK contains tools executables for running on both Windows and macOS.
+To limit the SDK to contain tools for one single paltform we provide the following properties:

+- `moe.tools.sdk.win_only`: build and pack SDK tools for Windows only.
+- `moe.tools.sdk.mac_only`: build and pack SDK tools for macOS only.

 ## Notes

 Custom SDKs require a customized [Gradle plugin](https://github.com/multi-os-engine/moe-plugin-gradle).